Economics of nuclear power: Overview

+The Intergovernmental Panel on Climate Change (IPCC) describes nuclear power as a low-carbon, mature energy source.
+Although its share of global electricity generation has been declining since 1993, the IPCC notes that nuclear power could contribute to low-carbon energy supply.
+IPCC's assessment identifies several barriers, including unresolved waste management issues, public acceptance, operational, financial, and regulatory risks.

 Solar power has very low capacity factors compared to nuclear, and solar power can only achieve so much market penetration before (expensive) energy storage and transmission become necessary.
 This is because nuclear power "requires less maintenance and is designed to operate for longer stretches before refueling" while solar power is in a constant state of refueling and is limited by a lack of fuel that requires a backup power source that works on a larger scale.